 - Withdrawing Funds.
 Withdraw money at an ATM or into a linked external bank account.

 - Check and Cash Deposit.
-Deposit cash (up to $2,500 per day) at Green Dot participating retailers, including CVS, Walmart, Walgreens, and Rite Aid.
-Deposit checks through the Stash mobile app.
+Deposit cash (up to $2,500 per day) at Green Dot participating retailers, including CVS, Walmart, Walgreens, and Rite Aid, for a fee up to $4.95.
+Deposit checks through the Stash mobile app for no additional fee.

 - Checks.
-You can’t order checks from Stash, but you can schedule checks to send via bill pay in the app (limitations apply and paper checks usually take 5-7 business days to arrive).
+You can’t order checks from Stash, but you can schedule checks to send via bill pay in the app (limitations apply and paper checks usually take five to seven business days to arrive).
 Stash does not support joint checking accounts.

 Stash does not support joint checking accounts.